Conversational Dialogue is a Fascinating Distraction for AI in Education

 You fall in love with the idea of AI having conversational dialogue with students, and then you get lost in the weeds of complexity.
 You solve just enough of the problem to produce a cool demo, yet you’re still hopelessly far away from self-service learning in real life.

 Dialogue isn’t even necessary.
-At Math Academy we hardcode explanations into bite-size pieces, served at just the right moment.
-And we close the feedback loop by having students solve problems, which they need to do anyway.
+You can just hardcode explanations into bite-size pieces, served at just the right moment.
+And you can close the feedback loop by having students solve problems, which they need to do anyway.
 (Their “response” is whether they got it correct.)

 What are those other components?
 A handful off the top of my head: